Abigail Brand: Critical response

 Deirdre Kaye of Scary Mommy called Abigail Brand a "role model" and a "truly heroic" female character.
 Francesco Cacciatore of Screen Rant called Abigail Brand Marvel's "Best Villain in Decades," while Stacie Rook included her in their "10 Female Marvel Heroes That Should Come To The MCU" list, and Alex Capriati included her in their "MCU: 10 Most Desired Fan Favorite Debuts Expected In The Multiverse Saga" list.
 Sarah Brown of Collider included Abigail Brand in their "30 Marvel Superheroes That Need to Join the MCU" list.
 Thayer Preece Parker of Comic Book Resources ranked Abigail Brand 8th in their "10 Greatest Marvel Villains Of 2022" list.

 Other versions

 Ultimate Marvel

-An alternate version of Abigail Brand from Earth-1610 appears in the Ultimate Marvel universe.
+An alternate universe version of Abigail Brand from Earth-1610 appears in the Ultimate Marvel imprint.
 This version is a member of Nick Fury's Howling Commandos and a former member of Hydra.

 Ultimate Universe

-An alternate universe variant of Abigail Brand from Earth-6160 appears in Ultimate Wolverine.
-This version is a member of the Opposition that opposes the Eurasian Republic, led by the Rasputin Family (consisting of Colossus, Magik, and Omega Red).
+An alternate universe version of Abigail Brand from Earth-6160 appears in Ultimate Wolverine.
+This version is a member of the Opposition that opposes the Eurasian Republic.
 Brand takes part in a mission to free mutant prisoners from a facility in the Black Sea, only to be killed by the Angel Specimen.